status-im/status-keycard/UX_NOTES.md

 ## Application selection

-When the client detects a SmartCard, it should try to select the Status Wallet application by sending a selection command.
+When the client detects a SmartCard, it should try to select the Status Keycard application by sending a selection command.
 The applet will respond providing details useful for the next steps.

 ## PIN sessions